sdelaserna/DH110-22F-Heuristics-Assignment-/README.md

 **(2)** There is consistency in how the website is formatted when looking at the subpages: all the topics or questions are on the right hand side on the blue box titled with a bold white text in a darker blue box.
 However, the format of the content is not consistent and there’s too many boxes and fonts in my opinion which is why it makes the difficult unseemingly hard to navigate through.

 *Recommendation: Have a clearer template to work off of.
-User submenus so it's not too much for the user. *
+User submenus so it's not too much for the user.*

 #### 5: Error Prevention
 ##### Good error messages are important, but the best designs carefully prevent problems from occurring in the first place.
 Either eliminate error-prone conditions, or check for them and present users with a confirmation option before they commit to the action.

 **(2)** When looking at the catalog, there is a search tab, but it’s a blank page.
 If that’s the case, just get rid of it.
-For the search bar for the whole website, it does not prevent
+For the search bar for the whole website, it does not prevent typos or suggest alternative words related to the typo search.

 ![no error message in the catalog](https://github.com/sdelaserna/DH110-22F-Heuristics-Assignment-/blob/main/bad%20search%20results.png)